Marokopa man who sparked massive search misses court date

 The maximum penalty, according to court documents seen by 1News, is three months imprisonment or a $2000 fine.

-Today, Phillips was supposed appeared by video link at the Te Kuiti District Court before Judge Phillip Clayton, but his lawyer, Garth O'Brien, confirmed he was not present.
+Today, Phillips was supposed to appear by video link at the Te Kuiti District Court before Judge Phillip Clayton, but his lawyer, Garth O'Brien, confirmed he was not present.

 Judge Clayton approved a warrant for his arrest.